Never Meant To Be Gone So Long

 “Don’t be an ass, Ari!” he smiled over his shoulder before facing Athena again and replying, “My middle name’s ‘Cheyenne,’ I just chopped off the first four letters—C-H-E-Y—and started pronouncing it wrong.
 Asking to be called ‘Shy’ would be misleading.”

 “Got some first name issues?”
 Athena asked, “Not that you have to tell me if you do.
-Kohao could probably relate, though.”
+Kato could probably relate, though.”
 She jabbed her thumb over her shoulder in indication of a lanky, heavily-tattooed man who lay sprawled over half of the couch against the back wall.

 “I’d thank you to not go sharing all of my fuckin’ business, Athena,” he said sharply, before fixing his cold gaze on Chey.
 “You heard her.
-Kohao,” he flatly reintroduced himself, jerking his chin in something that could have been either greeting or challenge.
+Kato,” he flatly reintroduced himself, jerking his chin in something that could have been either greeting or challenge.
 Despite his disposition, Chey offered him a friendly smile and partial wave that went unreturned.
 Unperturbed, Chey shrugged and looked back to Athena.

 “Not issues with it so much, at least these days,” he said, “I just don’t really identify with the name ‘Kaspar.’
 ‘Key still calls me Kas sometimes, though—or, uh.
 He used to.”
 Chey frowned for a split second, suddenly realizing how much it felt like his life had continued to revolve around the past for him, the last few years—and how little it seemed that Anarchy’s life had done the same.

 “Still will, Kas,” Anarchy replied dryly, and his voice broke through Chey’s thoughts, bringing the smile back to his face.
 Athena glanced between the two of them and Chey felt distinctly like her eyes were a little too keen.
-She looked away, though, and gestured to a quiet boy—surely no older than eighteen or nineteen–who sat in a chair to the right of the couch Kohao occupied.
+She looked away, though, and gestured to a quiet boy—surely no older than eighteen or nineteen–who sat in a chair to the right of the couch Kato occupied.

 “Last but not least, the silent one over there is Aetos.
 I didn’t forget you!” she said, smilingly directing the second half of her sentence to him.